DeltaResero/GC-Wii-Linux-Kernels/README.md

 Due to significant changes since the last official kernel patch release gcLinux, the 2.6.32 (MIKEp5) patch, the MIKEp7 patch currently has some limitations and bugs that still require attention.
 Some of these limitations are as follows:

 - In MINI mode, USB storage support is currently broken ("hcd.c").
 Most keyboards, mice, USB Ethernet adapters, and other similar devices seem to be fully functional.
 Bluetooth/wireless lan doesn't seem to be affected by this.
-This was broke as a result of not being able to properly forward port the DMA handling of USB devices for these consoles from 2.6.34-rc4 to 2.6.34.z and newer kernels.
+This was broke as a result of not being able to properly forward port the DMA handling of USB devices for these consoles from 2.6.34-rc4 to 2.6.34.y and newer kernels (fixed in 3.10+).

 - In MINI mode, older (smaller than 2GB) cards don't all work correctly

-- In IOS mode, external swap partitions don't mount correctly as of kernel version 2.6.39.
-As a workaround, use a local swapfile.
-A short tutorial can be found at: http://www.cyberciti.biz/faq/linux-add-a-swap-file-howto/
-This bug should be relatively easy to find using git bisect.

 - Both IOS and MINI modes seem to have a bug that prevents Linux from booting if a GameCube Controller is inserted in one of the ports while the serial port is enabled in the config.
 This bug is caused by a glitch that was created when forward porting from 2.6.32 to 2.6.33.
 It should be possible to find this bug using git bisect.

-- GameCube SDL doesn't work properly with the 2.6.36 and newer forward ported kernels.
-This bug is currently unknown to be either a kernel or software API bug.
-It should be possible to fix this by finding out in which commit in the kernel that this error first starts occuring using git bisect.

 - Only Cube Xorg or Farter's Framebuffer can be used, not both at the same time.
 If Xorg is setup to use Cube on the target system, do not use a kernel that was compiled with Farter's framebuffer patch without adjusting the Xorg configuration file (usually in: /etc/X11/xorg.conf).
 Using both simultaneously will cause the display to show nothing at best.
 Due to this, I've made Farter's framebuffer patch optional by leaving a copy of it seperate in the source so that it could be patched manually at anytime.
 <br>